 A hot alt-country and rockabilly outfit, from 2009-2014, that kept the Baton Rouge dance floors moving, toes tapping, and supplying the country music people want more of.

-I am a man of much experience, some learning, and a deep devotion to the craft of folk singing, guitar playing, and songwriting.
 I practice being a musician's musician and diggable to men and women of all ages.
 After years of exploring roots music, literature, philosophy, and the broken road of life, I have grown into myself and found both a modern and manly approach to my music.
 I am finally the songwriter and performer I can be at peace with.
 A lot of vintage music, Buddy Holly, Bob Wills and His Texas Playboys, a swinging, vintage beach vibe, much classic country and button-down folk, part trad jazz and skiffle, part indie-rock and 70's blue eyed soul, Beatles, Bob Dylan, and acoustic Neil Young, and largely inspired by the performance of that American Master, Willie Nelson, I can pick and croon to while you either sip your lemonade, on a sunny Sunday afternoon, or sip whisky with your loved one by firelight and keep you entertained.
 My heart and soul are based upon a melody.
 Melodies are what drive me.
 As the Greeks well knew, such is the essence of tragedy.

 Mostly love songs, my lyrics are imbued with an awareness of fragile love and my wandering way of life.
 You will hear country lyrics, romantic balladry, and vintage references that you or your ancestors grew up with.
 One song will hearken back to Roger Miller, another to soulful, train beat Americana, Rodney Crowell, or even indie rock and folk like Neko Case, M. Ward, and the Cactus Blossoms.
 Ameripolitan is more like it, but that, too, is limiting.